 IS GENESIS HISTORY? is not your average documentary.
 It presents an enormous amount of information in a logical, evidence-based manner.
 Viewers go on location with scientists to hear them explain what they see in light of their research.
 Filled with visual aids and illustrations, the film provides a complete framework for understanding the two competing views on the history of the world.

 IS GENESIS HISTORY? is an educational experience that will pique the curiosity and interest of your students age 12 and up.
-A one-night event in theaters on Thursday, February 23, the movie is the perfect field trip for co-ops, tutorials, support groups, enrichment programs, and many other school and homeschool groups.
+There is one final encore event on Tuesday, March 7.
+The movie is the perfect field trip for co-ops, tutorials, support groups, enrichment programs, and many other school and homeschool groups.

 After the film, there will be a panel discussion featuring Del and a handful of scientists talking about particular issues facing students.
 The film, combined with the panel discussion, will expand and reinforce the lessons taught in science, history, and Bible.